Morphology: General Principles

 Using a word vs. mentioning it

-The universal POS tags focus more on what the word is than on which construction it is used in (the latter is specified by the dependency relation labels).
+The universal POS tags should capture regular, prevailing syntactic behavior, as well as morphological characteristics when available, and should not reflect sentence-specific exceptional behavior.
 In particular, the POS tags do not distinguish actual usage of a word from just mentioning it.
 Thus in both the following examples, yes will be tagged as interjection:

 - Yes, I think so.